Stephen Barber & Sandi Harris Lutemakers

 Links to other sites

-Stephen's son Robert lives and works in Maun, Botswana, and has set up his own guiding company, Golden Okavango, specialising in private guided tours in Botswana'a famous sites, including the Okavango Delta, the Kalahari Desert, Chobe National Park and the Makgadikgadi Salt Pans; Robert can also arrange tours to the Victoria Falls in Zambia (near the border crossing of Kazungula, between Botswana and Zambia).
-The site has recently been updated and improved, and has a large range of new and exciting images, so that the visitor can get a good 'feel' of what Robert's doing:
+Stephen's son Robert lives and works with his wife, Charlotte, in Maun, Botswana, and has set up his own guiding company, Golden Okavango, specialising in private guided tours in Botswana'a famous sites, including the Okavango Delta, the Kalahari Desert, Chobe National Park and the Makgadikgadi Salt Pans; Robert can also arrange tours to the Victoria Falls in Zambia (near the border crossing of Kazungula, between Botswana and Zambia).
+The site has recently been updated and improved, and has a large range of new and exciting images, so that the visitor can get a good 'feel' of what Robert and Charlotte are doing:

 http://www.golden-okavango.com